 When displaying numbers, don’t include more precision than you need.
 Showing your conversion rate to 3 decimal places or your revenue to the nearest cent when you only care about much bigger changes just distracts from what’s important.
 Plus, including too much detail can make a mountain out of a molehill.

-Our final piece of advice is the most important.
+Our final piece of dashboard design advice is the most important.
 Once you’ve built your dashboard don’t just leave it.
 Ask you team for feedback.

 - What do they look at most often or find most useful, and why?